mak448a/build-ios/README.md

 - Python (3.12+)

 ## Installation and Configuration
-1. [Download Python](https://python.org).
-Make sure to check the box that says "Add to PATH" if you're on Windows.
+1. First, download [Python](Python.org/downloads), Git, and GitHub.
+Make sure to check the box that says "Add to PATH" when installing Python if you're on Windows.
+Run this command if you want to install Git and GitHub on Windows: `winget install Git.Git GitHub.cli`
-2. Go to the path where you downloaded this repository.
+3. Go to the path where you downloaded this repository.
    - For Windows, go to the folder and press on the address bar.
 Then, type in cmd and press enter.
    - For Linux, type `cd` and then the path you want in your terminal.
-3. Install dependencies with the commands below.
+4. Install dependencies with the commands below.
 Choose the one for your operating system.

 **Windows**
 ```shell